-Food security is dependent on the moving the agriculture commodities our members trade and process.
-As much as 30 percent of all grain and oilseeds and their associated products produced globally move into international trade.
-Trade that is critically important to farmers, ranchers, food processors and exporters and consumers across the globe.
-For example, in 2019 over $100 billion worth of grains and oilseeds were exported from North America and in the United States, exports of the goods produced by NAEGA members generate over 8,000 jobs for every billion dollars’ worth of grains and oilseeds traded.
+Food security is dependent on moving the agricultural commodities our members’ trade and process.
+As much as 30 percent of all grain and oilseeds and their associated products produced globally move into international trade – a trade that is critically important to farmers, ranchers, food processors, and exporters, and consumers across the globe.
+For example, in 2019 over $100 billion worth of grains and oilseeds were exported from North America, and in the United States, exports of the goods produced by NAEGA members generate over 8,000 jobs for every billion dollars worth of grains and oilseeds traded.

-The resilient, reliable, responsive and responsible businesses of our Members is influenced by many factors.
-Some drivers that frame global supply, demand and competition include:
+The resilient, reliable, responsive, and responsible businesses of our Members are influenced by many factors.
+Some drivers that frame global supply, demand, and competition include: